 Portable High Vacuum (PHV)

 Portable high vacuum (PHV) systems are optimal for small weld and fabrication shops, maintenance facilities, and schools.
 Portable fume extractors are ideal solutions for confined spaces such as ship hulls and tanks, difficult-to-reach locations, or for occasional welding and fabrication projects.
 Portable welding fume extraction units are recommended for areas that are not accessible to stationary or larger mobile units.
 These units have a high degree of flexibility as they can be wall-mounted or used as a mobile unit on wheels.
+A HEPA filter guarantees high filtration efficiency and makes the PHV suitable for stainless steel welding, as the HEPA filter comes standard with the unit.

 -